From humble beginnings to great lengths

 An additional change took place in 1941: the US 283 designation was extended up to its current terminus in Lexington NE.
 And speaking of Nebraska: remarkably, this 1949 map shows that a connection between North Platte and Valentine had still not been established:

+When US 183 and 283 were removed from the town of Junction, they lost their sole remaining physical junction with US 83 (although they still connect to each other, as they are overlapped between Vernon and Throckmorton).
+Ever since that change was implemented in 1952, the corridors for each of these routes have remained essentially the same (except for minor intra-city routings).
 The only remaining change involved US 383.
-Because the Nebraska segment of that route was entirely overlapped with US 183, NDoR had it truncated to the Kansas state line in 1964.
+Because the Nebraska segment of that route was entirely overlapped with US 183, NDoR had it truncated to the Kansas state line in 1960.
 Then in 1979 AASHTO approved KDoT's request to decommission the remainder of US 383.
 But its memory is preserved in the number of its replacement designation, K-383.
-I find it interesting and remarkable that what started out as a single short route of 170 miles quickly grew to a 1900-mile-long border-to-border route, and also spawned two branch routes that added another 2000 miles to the family.
+I find it interesting and remarkable that US 83 started out as a single short route of 170 miles, but it quickly grew to a 1900-mile-long border-to-border route, and also spawned two branch routes that added another 2000 miles to the family.

 0 Comments